-- An existing company operating in Peninsular Malaysia, or a company planning to establish and operate in Peninsular Malaysia within the next 2 years with proven documents from the authority such as Ministry of International Trade and Industry (MITI); - A Corporate Consumer shall be a company in the manufacturing or service industry, with good track record, credible financial position for the last 3 years; - c) A company planning to set up and operate in Peninsular Malaysia shall have a projected annual revenue of not less than RM 10 million.
-It shall have applied to the Electricity Utility Company for the supply of electricity and has indicated when the supply of the electricity is required; - d) The site of the business premises has been identified and agreed by the relevant authorities; and - e) The maximum demand of the company shall not be less than 1MW, declared or actual maximum demand, as submitted to Electricity Utility Company.
+- An existing company operating in Peninsular Malaysia, or a company planning to establish and operate in Peninsular Malaysia within the next 2 years with proven documents from the authority such as Ministry of International Trade and Industry (MITI), or any other Government authority at Federal or State level; - A Corporate Consumer shall be a company in the manufacturing or service industry, with good track record, credible financial position for the last 3 years; - c) A company planning to set up and operate in Peninsular Malaysia shall have a projected annual revenue of not less than RM 10 million.
+It shall apply to the Electricity Utility Company for the supply of electricity and indicate when the supply of the electricity is required; - d) The site of the business premises has been identified and agreed by the registered proprietor; and - e) The maximum demand of the company is as declared or actual maximum demand as submitted to Electricity Utility Company.